mutaimwiti/logical-compiler/README.md

 ##### IMPORTANT NOTES

 1. An asynchronous call can be made inside a callback or fn.
 Currently, the library does not support promise returning callbacks or fns on nested expressions.
-If one is found an exception is thrown.
+If one is found, an exception is thrown.
 Promise returning callbacks or fns are only allowed ALONE.
 The clean workaround is to resolve values resulting from asynchronous calls before boolExec. the executor.

 2. Callbacks and fns rules must explicitly return boolean values to avoid the ambiguity of relying on truthiness.
    Relying on truthiness would pose a serious loophole.
 This is because the callback might accidentally resolve to true on a non-boolean value.
-If the library encounters a callback that resolves to a non-boolean value it throws an exception.
+If the library encounters a callback that resolves to a non-boolean value, it throws an exception.
 See [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) documentation on truthy values.